-Later that year the King restricted the style of Royal Highness and Prince or Princess of Great Britain and Ireland to the children of the Sovereign, the children of the sons of the Sovereign and to the eldest surviving son of the eldest living son of a Prince of Wales.
+Later that year the King restricted the style of Royal Highness and Prince or Princess of Great Britain and Ireland to the children of the Sovereign, the children of the sons of the Sovereign, and the eldest surviving son of the eldest living son of a Prince of Wales.
 His letters patent also stated that "Royal Highness, Highness or Serene Highness, Prince and Princess shall cease except for those titles already granted and remaining unrevoked."

-This decree means that when the current Dukes of Gloucester and Kent (Richard and Edward) die their titles will go to their eldest sons, Alexander, Earl of Ulster and George, Earl of St. Andrews but these dukedoms will cease to be considered as royal.
+This decree means that when the current Dukes of Gloucester and Kent (Richard and Edward) die their titles will go to their eldest sons, Alexander, Earl of Ulster, and George, Earl of St. Andrews but these dukedoms will cease to be considered as royal.

 James, Viscount Severn can choose whether to use the H.R.H. that he can legally claim when he reaches maturity.
 He will inherit the Dukedom of Edinburgh from Prince Edward.
 Earls George and Alexander are not H.R.H.'s in line with George V's decree.

-Not confusing at all!
+Not confusing at all, right?

 - HM The Queen, Duke of Lancaster